-The Chippewa people living south of Lake Superior in the late 1600’s relied primarily on fishing and hunting, as well as cultivating maize and wild rice.
+The Chippewa people living south of Lake Superior in the late 1600s relied primarily on fishing and hunting, as well as cultivating maize and wild rice.
 Their possession of wild-rice fields was one of the chief causes of their wars with the Dakota, Fox, and other nations.
-At about this same time, they came into possession of firearms, and were pushing their way westward, alternately at peace and at war with the Sioux and in almost constant conflict with the Fox tribe.
+At about this same time, they came into possession of firearms and were pushing their way westward, alternately at peace and at war with the Sioux and in almost constant conflict with the Fox tribe.
 The French, in 1692, reestablished a trading post at Shaugawaumikong, now La Pointe Island, Wisconsin, which became an important Chippewa settlement.
-In the beginning of the 18th century the Chippewa succeeded in driving the Fox, already reduced by war with the French, from north Wisconsin, compelling them to take refuge with the Sac.
+At the beginning of the 18th century, the Chippewa succeeded in driving the Fox, already reduced by war with the French, from northern Wisconsin, compelling them to take refuge with the Sac.

-The Chippewa took part with the other tribes of the northwest in all the wars against the frontier settlements to the close of the war of 1812.
-Those living within the United States made a treaty with the Government in 1815, and afterwards remained peaceful, residing on reservations or allotted lands within their original territory in Michigan, Wisconsin, Minnesota, and North Dakota.
+The Chippewa took part with the other tribes of the northwest in all the wars against the frontier settlements to the close of the War of 1812.
+Those living within the United States made a treaty with the Government in 1815 and afterward remained peaceful, residing on reservations or allotted lands within their original territory in Michigan, Wisconsin, Minnesota, and North Dakota.

 Henry Schoolcraft, an American geographer, geologist, and ethnologist, who was personally acquainted with the Chippewa and married a woman of the tribe, described the Chippewa warriors as equaling, in physical appearance, the best formed of the northwest Indians, with the possible exception of the Fox.
 Their long and successful contest with the Sioux and Fox tribes exhibited their bravery and determination, yet, they were uniformly friendly in their relations with the French.
 They were also friendly with later European settlers, but, any missionary objectives to convert them to Christianity had little effect on them, owing largely to the conservatism of the native medicine-men.

-Today, the collective bands of Chippewa or Ojibwe, are one of the largest groups of Native Amercan Peoples on the North American continent.
+Today, the collective bands of Chippewa or Ojibwe, are one of the largest groups of Native American Peoples on the North American continent.
 There are communities in both Canada and the United States.
 In Canada, they are the second-largest population among First Nations, surpassed only by the Cree.
-In the United States, they have the fourth-largest population among Native American tribes, surpassed only by the Navajo, Cherokee and Lakota Sioux.
+In the United States, they have the fifth-largest population among Native American tribes, surpassed only by the Navajo, Cherokee, Choctaw, and the Lakota-Dakota-Nakota Sioux.